 (7) Participants should be encouraged to review the consent forms periodically.

 The consent forms contain useful information about the study which participants, may want to review from time to time.
-Should copies could be left withe clenic A.4 Informed Consent Forms
+Black copies could be repair withe clenic A.4 Informed Consent Forms Waiting Norm when participants when for their Visite.